GeorgeMyller/curriculo_vaga_novo-curriculo2/explain_curriculum_learning_report.md

-I cannot generate the `explain_curriculum_learning_report.md` file because no valid curriculum `.tex` or `.pdf` file path was provided.
-The tools `LatexReaderTool` and `Search a PDF's content` require a file path as input to function.
-Please provide a valid file path to a curriculum file.
+I cannot complete the task because the necessary curriculum file (".tex" or ".pdf") is missing.
+Please provide the correct file path to the curriculum file.
+Only then can I use the specified tools to extract information and generate the requested report.